4ndr34z/shells/README.md

 ## PowerShell revshells<br>
 - Shows username@computer, above the prompt and working-directory
-- Has a partial AMSI-bypass, making some stuff a bit easier
+- Has a partial AMSI-bypass making some stuff a bit easier, like loading a full AMSI bypass.
-- TCP and UDP
+- TCP and UDP shells
 - Windows Powershell and Core Powershell
 - Functions for uploading and downloading files.
 (Using [Updog](https://github.com/sc0tfree/updog) by sc0tfree)